 3 Best Tips for Heating a Garage

-If you're one of the millions of homeowners who utilize their garage for more than just storing their cars at night, then you have probably thought about making the space a little more comfortable.
+Are one of the millions of homeowners who use their garage for more than storing their cars at night?
+If so, then you have thought about making the space a little more comfortable.
 For many, that involves being able to heat the garage.
-However, because the garage space wasn't made for this type of add-on, it can be quite tricky to start.
-Fortunately for you, a few methods can be added, such as insulation and ductless installation, just a few of the options you have at your disposal.
+Because the garage space wasn't made for this type of add-on, it can be tricky to start.
+Lucky for you, you can use a few methods.
+This can include insulation and ductless installation.
+These are a few of the options you have at your disposal.

 Determine the Type of Heating System You Need

-Determining the type of heating system you need will usually come down to both the size of the space and how much power you want behind your system.
-Of course, other factors such as the severity of winters and the garage's current condition would also be taken into consideration.
-When it comes to your heating options, you will likely encounter convection heaters, electric space heaters, or forced air heaters, to name a few.
-If you're looking for the less expensive route, a forced-air heater is not going to require any duct systems and could even be attached to your home's current gas or propane lines.
+Determining the type of heating system you need comes down to the size of the space and how much power you want.
+Other factors, such as how harsh the winters are and the garage's current condition, are also vital.
+When it comes to your heating options, you will find some different options.
+Convection heaters, electric space heaters, or forced air heaters are a few options.
+If you're looking for the less expensive route, a forced-air heater is not going to need any duct systems.
+You could even attach it to your home's current gas or propane lines.

 Consider Ductless Installation

-In keeping with the discussion around ductless options, this is the route most homeowners are going to want to take.
-This is because it costs less to install and is relatively easy to operate.
+Speaking of ductless options, this is the route most homeowners want to take.
+This is because it costs less to install and is easy to operate.
 In fact, many of those heaters will come with a remote for easy control.
-Although they require weekly maintenance, they won't need you to blast the heating source to cover your entire space or force you to install additional features to your garage.
+Although they need weekly maintenance, they won't need you to blast the heating to cover the space.
+It also won't force you to install extra features to your garage.

 Keep Your Garage Warm with Insulation

-Even if you have the best heater on the market, that is simply not going to be enough.
+Even if you have the best heater on the market, that is not going to be enough.
 That heat is going to escape right out of your garage door.
 So, what can you do about it?
-Insulation is your best bet as it helps to keep a majority of your heat within the space.
-It would be best to focus on insulating your garage walls as well as the door itself.
-If anything, merely adding weatherstripping to the bottom of your garage door can go a long way.
+Insulation is your best bet.
+It helps to keep most of your heat within the space.
+It would be best to focus on insulating your garage walls and the door itself.
+Adding weather stripping to the bottom of your garage door can go a long way.

-Although the information above is a great starting point for those wanting to heat their garage, we recommend contacting Harwich Port Heating and Cooling as we can provide you with specific information regarding your garage.
+The information above is a great starting point for those wanting to heat their garage.
+We recommend contacting Harwich Port Heating and Cooling.
+We can provide you with specific information about your garage.
 Call now and begin feeling the comfort of a heated garage.